Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In summary, we have described a computational scheme for dispersive interactions that is based on a WF approach compatible with DFT simulations.
-This electronic-based DFT-\texttt{vdW-WanMBD} method captures naturally the electronic structure of the materials at the DFT level as well as its overall optical response.
-This method takes into account the many-body nature of vdW interactions.
-It is a post-processing procedure with a low computational cost.
-Within the DFT-\texttt{vdW-WanMBD} method one can distinguish the different factors affecting dispersive interactions.
+This DFT-based \texttt{vdW-WanMBD} method captures naturally the electronic structure of the materials at the DFT level as well as its overall optical response.
+This method takes into account the many-body nature of vdW interactions and is a post-processing procedure with a low computational cost.
+Within the \texttt{vdW-WanMBD} method one can distinguish the different factors affecting dispersive interactions.

 As shown for the studied materials, there is a clear evidence that the full optical response plays a key role for the materials stability.
-By taking into account the materials anisotropy through explicit calculations of $P_{lat}^{ij}$, one can resolve the stability of different stacking patterns of a given material.
+By taking into account the layered materials anisotropy through explicit calculations of $P_{lat}^{ij}$, one can resolve the stability of different stacking patterns of a given material.
 The approach we have presented further distinguishes contributions originating from fluctuating temporary and permanent dipoles.
 This is especially useful in the case of polar material, where the vdW energy associated with fluctuating dipoles and the induction energy due to permanent atomic dipoles are both responsible for the overall stability.